-A notification of concentration contains general information on the notifying entity, a detailed description of the concentration, data on the total annual income of each party to the concentration for the three years preceding the year in which the notification is being submitted, an assessment of the relevant market, a list and estimation of the market shares of the major competitors of the parties to the concentration, etc. The notifying entity is obliged to comply with any request of the Commission to submit additional data the Commission finds to be relevant.
+A notification of concentration contains general information on the notifying entity, a detailed description of the concentration, data on the total annual income of each party to the concentration for the three years preceding the year in which the notification is being submitted (one year in case of notification in summary form), an assessment of the relevant market, a list and estimation of the market shares of the major competitors of the parties to the concentration, etc. The notifying entity is obliged to comply with any request of the Commission to submit additional data the Commission finds to be relevant.